valk-lang/valk-legacy/ROADMAP.md

 - dont disable_gc in gc_share, instead disable inside hooks
 - 'clone' functions for classes in valk pkg
 - more compile condition functions
+- declare functions as unsafe ( unsafe fn {name} ), determines access to these functies for unsafe developers
 ```

 ## Maybe